Bylaws of Village Garden Club of Dennis

 times when new proposals might be presented during the year and the Full Board will need to consider the proposal for addition to the schedule for the present or following fiscal year.

-2. April - Membership Committee should update the form for printing and distribution to all members at the April meeting.
-Yearbook committee chair will print labels for verification of all Yearbook personal information to be attached to each renewal form.
+April - Membership Committee should update the form for printing and distribution to all members at the April meeting.
+Membership committee (or other) will print labels for verification of all personal information to be attached to each renewal form.
 Forms should be distributed at the April General Meeting.
 Forms not picked up at that meeting should be mailed to each member after the April general meeting.

-3. May - Renewal forms are to be returned to Assistant Treasurer who will then vet the forms as they are received to ensure that all information needed is filled out (committee choice, hospitality, tea table, etc).
-If forms are incomplete or not returned, the Asst.
-Treasurer will notify member of missing information or will call the member to remind them to send in the form.
+May - Renewal forms are to be returned to the Membership committee who will then vet the forms as they are received to ensure that all information needed is filled out (committee choice, hospitality, tea table, etc).
+If forms are incomplete or not returned, they will notify member of missing information or will call the member to remind them to send in the form.

-• All meeting dates and locations including Plant Sale, special events, board meetings, etc.
+All meeting dates and locations including Plant Sale, special events, board meetings, etc. need to decided

-6. June/July - Yearbook is updated and created by Yearbook chair-person and submitted for review by end of July to all committee chairs for proofreading.
+June/July - Yearbook is updated and created by Yearbook chair and submitted for review by end of July to all committee chairs for proofreading.
 Any errors, omissions or changes are sent to yearbook chair for update.

 D. Guidelines for Financial Transactions